dnsimple/dnsimple-support/content/articles/deployment-editor.markdown

 # Deployment Editor

-From the Deployment editor page, you can view the records for a zone at DNSimple and [integrated DNS providers](/articles/integrated-dns-providers) and sync them.
+From the Deployment editor page, you can view the records and sync state for zones at DNSimple and any configured [integrated DNS providers](/articles/integrated-dns-providers).
 The Deployment editor page groups records together so you can easily see which records are at which DNS provider(s).

 <div class="section-steps" markdown="1">
 ##### Accessing the Deployment Editor from the Zones page